Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Microscopical description

 \section{Microscopical description}

-We theoretically investigate the response current of a conventional clean superconductor subject to quench and drive pulses.
+Having discussed the phenomenological structure of the nonlinear response in a quench-drive experiment, let us now microscopically investigate the response current of a conventional clean superconductor subject to quench and drive pulses.
 The solution is obtained solving the Bloch equations derived from the pseudospin model of the BCS Hamiltonian.